pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 jelly.john@gmail.com
 ```

-Again, this [[Syntax]] works in RegEx101 using the POSIX flavor, but we must check the [[Syntax]] for other flavors if we wish to replicate this example in another language.
+Again, this syntax works in RegEx101 using the POSIX flavor, but we must check the syntax for other flavors if we wish to replicate this example in another language.

 #### Non-capturing groups

 A non-capturing group is one that is not abstracted as an actual group in our namespace, meaning we're not using an index or name to define it; it simply is a matching pattern enclosed in parenthesis without the possibility to reference it afterward.
 We can think of unnamed groups as anonymous functions where there is no name we can use to reference them.

 Non-capturing groups are useful when we don't wish to saturate our namespace with unnecessary patterns; it may be that we don't intend to use a given group in the future, such as one containing separators.

 Unnamed groups can be defined by using a `?:` inside the parenthesis and before our pattern:

 ```RegEx